Let me say, up front, that question based selling works.

-In summary, The Secrets of Question Based Selling is a good book and you can buy it by clicking on the picture below.
+In summary, The Secrets of Question Based Selling is a good book and you can buy it by clicking on the picture above.

 Any book that gets a salesperson asking more questions is heading the in right direction.
 As an old sales manager of mine used to say, “ You have two ears and one mouth… use them in that ratio.”
 This book even goes a step further by offering advice on how to ask better questions.

 The book touches on some of the topics I cover in greater detail in my eBooks and even at a basic level they will be useful to salespeople.